ros2/ros_core_documentation/doc/source/rclcpp_cpp_client_library_overview.rst

 - ``package_name/msg/Foo.msg`` -> ``package_name::msg::Foo``

-In addition to defining custom Messages, there are many predefined Messages that are defined in the common Message packages which come with ROS, for example:
+In addition to defining custom Messages, there are many predefined Messages that are defined in the common Message packages that come with ROS, for example:

 - ``std_msgs/msg/String.msg``
 - ``geometry_msgs/msg/Point.msg``
 - ``builtin_msgs/msg/Time.msg``

-There are many others, but through out this document the some of the standard messages will be used.
+There are many others, but throughout this document some of the standard messages will be used.

 Generated Messages provide attribute access to the Fields so they can be accessed directly for setting and getting::